-(b) Definitions.
-As used in this section, "designated representative" means a Coast Guard Patrol Commander, including a Coast Guard coxswain, petty officer, or other officer operating a Coast Guard vessel and a Federal, State, and local officer designated by or assisting the Captain of the Port San Francisco (COTP) in the enforcement of the safety zone.
+- Marina on the New York Slough in position 38°02.42' N, 121°52.97' W (NAD 83). - (b) Definitions.
+As used in this section, designated representative means a Coast Guard Patrol Commander, including a Coast Guard coxswain, petty officer, or other officer operating a Coast Guard vessel and a Federal, State, and local officer designated by or assisting the Captain of the Port San Francisco (COTP) in the enforcement of the safety zone. - (c) Regulations.

-(c) Regulations.

 (1) Under the general regulations in § 165.23, entry into, transiting, or anchoring within this safety zone is prohibited unless authorized by the COTP or the COTP's designated representative.

-(2) The safety zone is closed to all vessel traffic, except as may be permitted by the COTP or a designated representative.
+(2) The safety zone is closed to all vessel traffic, except as may be permitted by the COTP or the COTP's designated representative.

-- (3) Vessel operators desiring to enter or operate within the safety zone must contact the COTP or a designated representative to obtain permission to do so.
-Vessel operators given permission to enter or operate in the safety zone must comply with all directions given to them by the COTP or the designated representative.
-Persons and vessels may request permission to enter the safety zone on VHF-16 or through the 24-hour Command Center at telephone (415) 399-3547. - (d) Effective period.
-This section is effective from 12:45 p.m. through 10:15 p.m. on August 21, 23, 25, & 27, 2009.
+- (3) Vessel operators desiring to enter or operate within the safety zone must contact the COTP or the COTP's representative to obtain permission to do so.
+Vessel operators given permission to enter or operate in the safety zone must comply with all directions given to them by the COTP or the COTP's designated representative.
+Persons and vessels may request permission to enter the safety zone on VHF-16 or the 24-hour Command Center via telephone at (415) 399-3547. - (d) This rule is effective from 9 a.m. through 10 p.m. on July 4, 2008.

-Dated: June 29, 2009.
+Dated: June 23, 2008.

-P.M.
-Gugg,
+D.J.
+Swatland,

-Captain, U.S. Coast Guard, Captain of the Port San Francisco.
+Captain, U.S. Coast Guard, Acting Captain of the Port San Francisco.

 [FR Doc.
-E9-16683 Filed 7-14-09; 8:45 am] BILLING CODE 4910-15-P
+E8-14988 Filed 7-1-08; 8:45 am] BILLING CODE 9110-04-P